Topusaha/Workout-University/README.md

 2. Screen Archetypes
 - Login Screen
     - User can log in
+    - Users can sign up
+    - Users can reset password if forgotten
 - Workout Viewer
     - User can scroll through different exercises
 - Creation